Advocata Croatiae, fidelissima Mater,

 • To clarify what conditions the group of faithful from the Archdiocese of Zagreb should fulfill in order to qualify for application of the Art.
 5 of Summorum Pontificum.
 In particular: how many faithful should there be, how many from the same parish, how can they prove their attachment to the earlier liturgical tradition and prove that they are a part of a stable group as stated in the same article?

-• To help us and other faithful who are interested to participate in Masses in the Extraordinary Form of the Roman Rite in the Archdiocese of Zagreb.
+This request is made solely in the hope that this specific group will be able to reach the goal from the petition in this specific situation.• To help us and other faithful who are interested to participate in Masses in the Extraordinary Form of the Roman Rite in the Archdiocese of Zagreb.

 In the past forty years there have been no public Traditional Latin Masses in the Archdiocese of Zagreb and the few private Masses were extremely rare and never publicly announced.